Rail & Bridge Inspection / Examination / Maintenance Work

-With over 30 years of rail and bridge experience, HRS Services use rope access, drones and other techniques to solve difficult access problems and provide our clients with cost effective and safe solutions.
+With over 30 years of bridge general and principal inspection experience, HRS Services use rope access, drones and other techniques to solve difficult access problems and provide our clients with cost effective and safe solutions.

 By using rope access, drones and other ways of working at height the benefits to you are the possession times required can be dramatically reduced, along with the costs of hiring access equipment.
 Using HRS’s drones or rope access team can be substantially cheaper then erecting scaffolding.